Nick Cosky CFP®

 Before relocating to Chicago and joining BDF, Nick was a financial advisor at an RIA firm in Salt Lake City, Utah.
 He also worked for the Smithsonian Institution and Foreign Policy magazine in Washington, DC.
 Nick graduated from Lawrence University in Appleton, Wisconsin, with majors in history and English.
 He earned his Certified Financial Planner™ certification through Boston University’s Institute of Finance.
 Nick contributed to the article “4 Money Disasters You Can Head Off Tomorrow” in Inc. magazine and has been mentioned in the Daily Herald Business Ledger and Heritage Magazine for The Intelligent Collector.

-Nick currently serves on the Auxiliary Board at the Art Institute of Chicago.
-The Auxiliary Board works with the community to provide financial support, awareness, and publicity for the Art Institute, and art education.
-He previously served on the Board of Directors of the Evening Associates at the Art Institute of Chicago.
+Nick previously served on the Auxiliary Board and the Evening Associates at the Art Institute of Chicago.
 Away from the office, he enjoys spending time with his family, exploring new restaurants and wines, and playing or watching hockey.

 If you are seeking a wealth manager who will share your passion in achieving your goals, call Nick.